cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 Text

-Copy target instant or sorcery spell you control.
-If this spell was cast from a graveyard, copy that spell twice instead.
-You may choose new targets for the copies.
+Exile the top three cards of your library.
+Until the end of your next turn, you may play those cards.
+If this spell was cast from a graveyard, you may play cards this way without paying their mana costs.
 Flashback (You may cast this card from your graveyard for its flashback cost.
 Then exile it.)

 Info